Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: Killing vectors and tensors

 and we get

-Hence, we have again that each sector of width $2\pi/k$ in $\phi$ is mapped isometrically by $(\theta, \Phi)$ in $\mathbb S^2$ (see Section 3) and the separable coordinates are in this sector coincident with the usual separable coordinates of $\mathbb S^2$.
+Hence, we have again that each sector of width $2\pi/k$ in $\phi$ is mapped isometrically by $(\theta, \Phi)$ in~$\mathbb S^2$ (see Section~\ref{sec3}) and the separable coordinates coincide in this sector with the usual separable coordinates of $\mathbb S^2$.
 We have the same general non-globality of the coordinates whenever $k$ is not integer.
-The map $(\theta,\phi)$ has the same structure of the map $(r,\phi)$ of the case of the plane shown in Section 3, as union of the maps $(\theta,\Phi)$, just imagine Fig. 2 and Fig.3 as views of the sphere from above the north pole.
+The map $(\theta,\phi)$ has the same structure of the map $(r,\phi)$ of the case of the plane shown in Section~\ref{sec3}, as union of the maps $(\theta,\Phi)$, just imagine Figures~\ref{f2} and~\ref{f3} as views of the sphere from above the north pole.

-We plot below some separable coordinates of the manifold $(\mathbb S^2,G)$, Fig. 7.
-For $k=1$ the separable coordinates are the standard spherical-conical coordinates of $\mathbb S^2$, drawn as constant values of the eigenvalues of a Killing 2-tensor of $(\mathbb S^2,G)$ for a given point.
+We plot below some separable coordinates of the manifold $(\mathbb S^2,G_k)$, see Figure~\ref{f7}.
+For $k=1$ the separable coordinates are the standard spherical-conical coordinates of $\mathbb S^2$, drawn as constant values of the eigenvalues of a Killing $2$-tensor of $(\mathbb S^2,G_k)$ for a given point.
 For $k=4/3$ we see that the separable coordinates are not global, since they are not $2\pi$ periodic in $\phi$.